 Mr. Schena received a BS in Electrical Engineering from Lehigh University and a BA in Business Administration from Temple University.

-Marty Lamb – Vice President, Software Engineering
+Marty Lamb – Vice President, Technology Development

 Marty Lamb is primarily responsible for software and firmware development for all of Rajant’s products.
 He is also the designer and implementer of Rajant’s cryptographic architecture and leader of Rajant’s FIPS 140-2 and other cryptographic validation efforts.
 Mr. Lamb is the Facility Security Officer for the company’s Downingtown engineering factility.